AstunTechnology/iso19139.nrw/README.md

 ```

-Once the application is built `web/target/geonetwork.war` will contain GeoNetwork with the Gemini 2.3 schema plugin included.
+Once the application is built `web/target/geonetwork.war` will contain GeoNetwork with the NRW schema plugin included.